 In February, shortly after taking office, US President Joe Biden issued an executive order asking Jake Sullivan, assistant to the president for national security, to discuss with the relevant federal departments and agencies about formulating a position on how to identify climate refugees who have been displaced by climate change and what kind of protection and support the US government can provide to them.
 The report is expected to be submitted to the president in August.

-However, it is hard to say that the international community and governments are doing enough to deal with climate refugees, given the seriousness of the problem.
+However, it is hard to say that the international community and governments are doing enough to deal with climate change refugees, given the seriousness of the problem.

-As the problem of climate refugees worsens, there is an urgent need to clarify the definition of climate refugees, including comprehensive data on internally displaced persons (IDPs), and create an international mechanism to protect them.
+As the problem of climate change refugees worsens, there is an urgent need to clarify the definition of climate refugees, including comprehensive data on internally displaced persons (IDPs), and create an international mechanism to protect them.
 It may be desirable to further discuss how to tackle this issue under the UN Framework Convention on Climate Change.

 How has the World Economic Forum helped initiate a more effective response to natural disasters and humanitarian crises?